 Our risk function oversees the framework and is independent from the line of businesses, including our sales and trading functions, to provide challenge, appropriate oversight and balance in risk/reward decisions.
-Our risk appetite defines our desired forward-looking risk profile, informs the strategic and financial planning process, shapes our requisite controls and dictates risk behaviors.
+Our risk appetite, expressed in both qualitative and quantitative terms, encapsulates the consideration of financial and non-financial risks.
+We define financial risk as the risk of a financial loss as a result of business activities.
+We actively take these types of risks to maximize shareholder value and profits.
+Non-financial risk is the risk to achieving our strategy or objectives as the result of failed internal processes, people and systems, or from external events.